microsoft/MixedRealityToolkit-Unity/Documentation/VisualThemes.md

 - [`InteractableTextureTheme`](xref:Microsoft.MixedReality.Toolkit.UI.InteractableTextureTheme)
 - [`ScaleOffsetColorTheme`](xref:Microsoft.MixedReality.Toolkit.UI.ScaleOffsetColorTheme)

-The default Theme engines can be found under [MixedRealityToolkit.SDK/Features/UX/Scripts/VisualThemes/ThemeEngines](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/VisualThemes/ThemeEngines).
+The default Theme Engines can be found under [MixedRealityToolkit.SDK/Features/UX/Scripts/VisualThemes/ThemeEngines](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/VisualThemes/ThemeEngines).

-### Custom theme engines
+### Custom Theme Engines

-As stated, a Theme engine is defined as a class that extends from the [`InteractableThemeBase`](xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase) class.
-Thus, new Theme engine need only extend this class and implement the following:
+As stated, a Theme Engine is defined as a class that extends from the [`InteractableThemeBase`](xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase) class.
+Thus, new Theme Engine need only extend this class and implement the following:

 #### Mandatory implementations

 `public abstract void SetValue(ThemeStateProperty property, int index, float percentage)` (xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase.SetValue)

 For the given property, which can be identified by `ThemeStateProperty.Name`, set it's current state value on the targeted GameObject host (i.e set the material color, etc).
-The *index* indicates the current state value to access and the percentage is used for easing/lerping between values.
+The *index* indicates the current state value to access and the *percentage*, a float between 0 and 1, is used for easing/lerping between values.

 `public abstract ThemePropertyValue GetProperty(ThemeStateProperty property)`(xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase.GetProperty)

-For the given property, which can be identified by `ThemeStateProperty.Name`, return the current value set on the targeted GameObject (i.e the current material color, the current local position offset, etc)
+For the given property, which can be identified by `ThemeStateProperty.Name`, return the current value set on the targeted Host  GameObject (i.e the current material color, the current local position offset, etc).
+This is primarily used for caching teh start value when easing between states.

 `public abstract ThemeDefinition GetDefaultThemeDefinition()`(xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase.GetDefaultThemeDefinition)